TzurS11/NoodleScript/README.md

 ## Before you start
  - It is important to know javascript and to read the [Noodle Extension documentation](https://github.com/Aeroluna/Heck/wiki).
- - If you are using one of my scripts from [here](https://github.com/TzurS11/NoodleScript/tree/main/Examples/Scripts) then please! even though I'm not forcing it give me credit.
-I'm working my ass of these maps and wasting so much time on them.
-A little credit in the map's description would be amazing and will make my day :pray:

 ### Useful tools(you might wanna use them)
 - [Visual Studio Code](https://code.visualstudio.com/Download)